 Sometimes I’m almost too embarrassed to ask for help.
 Notice I said almost.
 When it was time for each of our children to be baptized, one of the German gals at church offered to clean my house before the out-of-town guests came.
 I had to swallow my pride and let this “perfect housekeeper” tackle what had accumulated during the months when I was too cumbersome to really clean.

 And then there are those who act like they’re helpless.
 We’ve all tried to physically lift a child who is giving the old “dead weight, drop to the floor” routine.
 “Help me out here!” we groan.
 There are adults too who refuse to do anything to snap out of a mental or emotional rut.
 They expect us to do all of the “lifting” to free them from their doldrums.
 How exhausting!

 Sometimes I’m too prideful, too embarrassed, too stubborn to ask my Lord Jesus for help.
 I feel I should give it my best effort before He lends a hand.
 I like to help myself to everything the world offers for assistance, to the point of dumping a whole bucketful of other people's suggestions into my plans.
 Even when I know something's really not a good idea, I jump in with my own efforts, trying to make it work.

 But I’m really the “dead weight kid” when it comes to my sin and the awful choices I sometimes make in what I do… or say… or think.
-There’s nothing I can really help with, as much as I keep trying, so I might as well just collapse into my Lord's arms.
+There’s nothing I can really help with, as much as I keep trying, so I might as well just collapse into the arms of my Lord Jesus.
 And that’s just fine with Him.
 He loves to bring me back to life… and to a life with Him!